JoshuaStorm/meetable/README.md

 - Fix issues where we were saving in user collection, but we should have been doing user.profile (Meteor thing).
 - Switch from saving meetings on each users respective id in the users collection to just saving to the meetings collection and saving reference ids to the users collection.

+## April 16, 2017 (Shayan)
+- Finished `findAvailableTimes` and upon some testing discovered major bugs in `findBusyTimes`.
+Decided to rewrite entire function using different method.
+- Finished `findOverlap` using basic method as suggested by David.
+Would test to see if one available time fits within any other available times and if it does add it to an overlap array.

 ## April 16, 2017 (Casey)
 - Figured out how to connect from meetings collection in the database to our front-end using spacebars, under the 'invites' tab.
 - For now, it just shows the inviter, duration, and title for all the meetings in the database.
 Still need to filter this so that it just displays the invites for the current user.

 ## April 15, 2017 (David)
 - Updated Meetings collection schema again to further match what we decided in our Wiki page